peterchen96/nfsp_demo/README.md

 ![result](./result.png)

-However, `nash_conv` is a more confidential metric for evaluating and I don't know how to  approximate it.
+However, `nash_conv` is a more reliable metric for evaluating and I don't know how to  approximate it.